deatrich/doc-with-pandoc-markdown/overview.md

 ## About this Document

-In this guide command-line sessions appear in a pale-yellow box, using a customized *.console* syntax highlighting convention as described in the next chapter.
-Two kinds of simplified command-line prompts appear.
+In this guide command-line sessions appear in a pale-yellow box, using a customized *.console* syntax highlighting convention described in my [*console syntax highlighting* project][console-syntax].

+Simplified command-line prompts have syntax highlighting.
-As well, explanatory comments starting with two slashes are coloured blue:
+As well, explanatory comments starting with two slashes are italicized and are coloured blue:

 ```console
 // Usually your prompt would be more complex, something like this: